 December 6, 2013.
 Marta Wegorzewska, PhD candidate.

-We learned that fetal DNA can be found in the mother’s blood.
+We learned in a prior post that fetal DNA can be found in the mother’s blood.
 Companies are using this finding to create new prenatal screening tests.
-This finding also raises some interesting questions we will examine in a two part series.
+This finding also raises some interesting questions we will examine in a two-part series.

 How does fetal DNA get into the mother’s blood?